cole-wilson/sailboat/README.md

 To refresh the plugin list, type `sail -r`.

 There are countless subcommands, but these are the core ones:
-> Click on a subcommand name to view the docs for it.

 |subcommand|description|
 |----------|-----------|